microsoftgraph/android-java-snippets-sample/README.md

 ##Azure client application registration
 1. Sign in to the [Azure Management Portal](https://manage.windowsazure.com), using your Azure AD credentials.
-2. Click **Active Directory** on the left menu, then select the directory for your Office 365 developer site.
+2. Click **Active Directory** on the left menu, then select the directory for your Office 365 tenant.
 3. On the top menu, click **Applications**.
 4. Click **Add** from the bottom menu.
 5. On the **What do you want to do page**, click **Add an application my organization is developing**.